-We finished our perfect day, a day lent from summer, by sharing a seafood platter on the Godolphin Arms terrace overlooking St Michael’s Mount as dusk settled over Mounts Bay with the causeway snaking across the empty sands of low tide.
+We finished our perfect day, on a day lent from summer, by sharing a seafood platter on the Godolphin Arms terrace.
+A perfect autumn choice overlooking St Michael’s Mount, as dusk settled over Mounts Bay, with the causeway snaking across the empty sands of low tide.

-A perfect end to day for us and I have lots more Restaurants to recommend in my “Little black Book” for my guests too of course.
+This was a perfect end to day for us and I have lots more Restaurants to recommend in my “Little black Book”

 Good bye to summer and hello to autumn?